tanaka-geek/binary-chef/README.md

 Once you are able to connect to VMs, you need to specify the variables in `groups_vars/all.yaml`.

-variable you need to change are `msfencoder` arguments and `compiler`.
+variable you need to change are `msfencoder` arguments.
+If you're not using  VSCode2022 Community then specify your prefered csc.exe in `compiler`.

 ```yaml
 # Linux